parkand1/parkand1/README.md

 - Building Go-To-Market (GTM) strategies that produce meaningful results and insights

 <h4>Support Me</h4>
-If my content has helped you in any way, I'd appreciate a cup of coffee so I can continue to level up my content!
+If my content has helped you in any way, I'd appreciate a cup of coffee so I can continue to create new content!

 <ul style="list-style-type: none; margin: 0;">